Trump cheers the NFL fans who booed

-President Donald Trump was back on the attack on Monday, saying that “many” fans booed those players who took a knee and who spoke out during the weekend's NFL games.
+President Donald Trump was back on the attack on Monday, saying that "many" fans booed those players who took a knee during the weekend's NFL games.

 "Many people booed the players who kneeled yesterday (which was a small percentage of total).
 These are fans who demand respect for our Flag!"
 Trump tweeted the morning after an NFL game day that saw players or owners on nearly all of the teams take action or issue statements against the president.